 Crumble is yet another type of cannabis concentrate that’s made from butane hash oil.
 It’s made by purging the oil in a vacuum oven for quite some time (at lower temperatures for the best results).
 During that process, crumble develops a soft consistency (much softer than shatter) but it’s still brittle enough that it will crumble when handled.

 Because it’s difficult to handle, crumble is often used in vaporizers or dab rights.
-If you’re looking for something that’s highly potent, but still flavorful, it might be your best bet – this type of weed concentrate contains a lot of THC and other cannabinoids.
+If you’re looking for something that’s highly potent, but still flavorful, it might be your best bet – this cannabis concentrate contains a lot of THC and other cannabinoids.

 A cannabis concentrate that closely resembles honey is called wax.
 Even if you’re not a concentrate buff, you’ve probably seen it before – wax is easy to come by and it’s one of the most popular dabs in use.
 BHO and PHO are both a type of wax (although there are other types as well).